phdru/m_librarian/docs/command_line.rst

     -p, --port port      HTTP port to listen to

 Run a web server.
-If a port is given listen on the given port.
-Else choose a random port.
-Start a browser (or open a new window of a running browser) pointing it to the server.
+If a port is given listens on the given port else chooses a random port.
+Starts a browser (or open a new window of a running browser) pointing it to the server.

+If the program is already running the second instance detects the first one, starts a browser pointing to running instance and exits.

 .. vim: set tw=72 :